Daandelange/kirby3-TranslatedLayout/README.md

 # Kirby TranslatedLayout field plugin

-A layout field that forces translations to have an identical structure to the one of the default language.
+A layout and blocks field with translation logics for Kirby 3.
+Both fields parse the structure from the default lang then replace translations within manually.
+Structure editing is disabled in secondary languages.

 ### Beta
 This is an experimental draft for trying to bring some translation logic to blocks, columns and layouts.
 It turns out to be quite powerful already with just a minimal set of changes compared to the native field behaviour.
-Before moving on to more configuration options, I'd like to ensure the base code is robust.
+**Current state** : Before moving on to more configuration options, I'd like to ensure the base code is robust.
 If you encounter any bug, please fill an issue.

 ### Implementation
+ - The **primary language** inherits the default LayoutField behaviour and remains *(almost?)* identical to the native Kirby Layout field.
- - *Seconday language* translations of this field are always syncronized (on parse aka `$field->fill($value)`) with layouts and blocks from the default language using their unique `id`.
+ - The **seconday language** translations of this field are always syncronized (on parse aka `$field->fill($value)`) with layouts and blocks from the default language using their unique `id`.
     - **Fallback** : If a block has no translation, it's replaced with the default language.
     - **Sanitation** : If a block translation is not available in the default language, it's removed.
-All blocks from the default language are guaranteed to be available in translations.
+All blocks from the default language are guaranteed to be available for translation in the panel.
     - **Panel GUI** : Non-translateable fields and blocks are disabled, preventing panel users from changing the layout and adding blocks in translations.
-    - **Parse** : The syncronized translation is saved as a regular layout in the content file and works fine with the native `$field->toLayout()`.
+    - **Parse** : The syncronized translation is saved as a blocks collection and works fine with the native `$field->toLayout()` & `$field->toBlocks()`.
- - The **primary language** inherits the default LayoutField behaviour and remains (almost?) identical to the native Kirby Layout field.

 ![Screenshot of Kirby 3 plugins TranslatedLayout](TranslatedLayout.gif)